Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Edinburgh's gloomy vision | ©Adam Wilson

 Legend has it that Edinburgh is full of stories about ghostly apparitions and paranormal phenomena.
-A city with a reputation for haunted where there have been all kinds of supernatural episodes related to ghosts, witches and other dark characters capable of giving you goosebumps.
+A city with a reputation for haunted where there have been all kinds of supernatural episodes related to ghosts, witches and other dark characters capable of giving goose bumps.

 Its gothic profile immersed in the fog has inspired numerous horror stories, some real and some legendary, occurred between the eighteenth and nineteenth centuries that you can discover during a guided tour of the most enigmatic and gloomy corners of the city.
 Do you dare to take a ghost tour of Edinburgh?

-1. Edinburgh's dark side walking tour: mysteries, murders and legends
+Walking tour through the dark side of Edinburgh: mysteries, murders and legends

-Although it may seem so, good horror stories are not only for Halloween.
-That's why doing one of these ghostly tours around Edinburgh is always a good idea to discover the most mysterious side of the city and make a different and fun plan during your vacation.
+Although it may seem like it, good horror stories aren't just for Halloween.
+That's why doing one of these ghostly tours through Edinburgh is always a good idea to discover the most mysterious side of the city and make a different and fun plan during your vacation.
 Especially in a city that is so famous for paranormal events.

-There are many types of ghost tours out there but the one I did and I recommend you is the Edinburgh Dark Side Walking Tour, where in a 2-hour walking tour you will learn about the creepiest stories of the Scottish capital told by a very friendly local guide who was always attentive to the group's questions.
+Out there there are many types of ghost tours but the one I did and I recommend you is the Edinburgh Dark Side Walking Tour, where in a 2-hour walking route you will discover the most chilling stories of the Scottish capital told by a very friendly local guide who at all times was attentive to the questions of the group.
 I had a great time!

 • Duration: 2 hours